- Enjoy walking tours of Hanoi and Ho Chi Minh City

 |Day 2||Bicycle Tour of Dong Ngac & Hanoi||Hanoi|

-|Day 4||Tour Hạ Long Bay - Transfer to Hanoi||Hanoi|
+|Day 4||Morning Cruise, Transfer to Hanoi||Hanoi|

-|Day 6||Bicycle Tour of Organic Farms & Fishing Villages||Hoi An|
+|Day 6||Bicycle Tour of Organic Farms & Villages||Hoi An|

-|Day 7||Hội An to Ho Chi Minh City – Guided City Tour||Ho Chi Minh City|
+|Day 7||Transfer to Ho Chi Minh City, Guided Tour||Ho Chi Minh City|

-|Day 8||Ho Chi Minh City to Cần Thơ - Cycling Tour||Can Tho|
+|Day 8||Transfer to Can Tho, Cycling Tour||Can Tho|

 |Day 9||Transfer to Ho Chi Minh City||Ho Chi Minh City|

-|Day 10||Departure from Ho Chi Minh City|
+|Day 10||Depart Ho Chi Minh City|

-Day 1: Arrival in Hanoi
+Day 1: Arrive in Hanoi, Optional Activities

-Nearby, in the center of the lake, is Turtle Tower, a small stone tower built to commemorate the Golden Turtle God, Kim Qui, who, according to Vietnamese myth, reclaimed a magical sword from Emperor Lê Lợi in order to return it to the Dragon King.
+In the center of the lake is Turtle Tower, a small stone tower built to commemorate the Golden Turtle God, Kim Qui, who, according to Vietnamese myth, reclaimed a magical sword from Emperor Le Loi in order to return it to the Dragon King.
 You should know that it's legends like these around which Vietnam's rich culture is based.
 After taking in Hanoi's famous sights, feel free to dine out in the Old Quarter.
 There's no shortage of incredible eateries in this neighborhood that run the gamut from street food to fine dining to trendy fusion restaurants.